-Jay Barbeau: Oregon Man Accused Of Breaking Woman’s Arm With His Bare Hands In Road-Rage Incident
+Jay Barbeau: Oregon Man Accused Of Breaking Woman’s Arm With His Bare Hands In Road Rage Incident

 “What would have happened if he had a gun?”

-As for Barbeau, he’s been charged with reckless driving, first-degree criminal mischief, fourth-degree assault and three counts of second-degree assault, according to The Bend Bulletin.
+As for Barbeau, he’s been charged with reckless driving, first-degree criminal mischief, fourth-degree assault, and three counts of second-degree assault, according to The Bend Bulletin.
 He remains jailed without bond.
 According to police records, Barbeau had no prior criminal convictions in Oregon, though it is not clear if he’s had any criminal conviction elsewhere.